 - This bone makes up about one-fourth of a person’s overall height.
 It has the patella or knee cap at the bottom and pelvis at the top.

 - It allows us to use our leg for movements.
-Femur also helps us in standing, walking and running.
+The femur also helps us in standing, walking and running.

 - This bone can be considered as an organ.